firefox35/memories/README.md

 # Memories

 Memories is a private members club that makes your dreams come true.
 We all have a bucket list of things we would like to do in our life time.
 Most people never get to carry out there dreams whether its going around the world to visit different places, they would never throught they would get to realizee, whether its skiing in the Alps, going to a really big sporting event such as the World Cup, climbing mountain Everest or even swimming with the dolphin.
 This is where we come in and provide your dreams at a fraction of the cost as an individual wouldn't able to afford to book there dreams adventure.
 This is done by the way of buying power of the collective in bulk at a cheaper price to our members.
-By viewing our live site [here] (https://firefox35.github.io/memories/)
+By viewing our live site (https://firefox35.github.io/memories/)

 ![Mockups](assets/images/memories-mockups.png)